AmrAhmedFekry/Drones/README.md

 # Periodic Task

-There a schedule task run every 10mis to record the drone battery state into table using chrono package.
+There is a schedule task run every 10mis to record the drone battery state into table using chrono package.
 [Chrono](https://github.com/procyon-projects/chrono).